Did you know that if you finish your shower with a blast of ice-cold water in the dead of winter you will actually stay warmer throughout the day?

 - The juice of one lime

-Add in tomatoes, broth, water, and chicken and bring to a boil.
-One you have your boil, bring it down to a simmer and add chard.
+- Add in tomatoes, broth, water, chicken and bring to a boil.
+Once you have your boil, bring it down to a simmer and add chard.
 Cook soup for another five minutes or until the chard has wilted.